Relintai/pandemonium_engine_docs/tutorials/2d/2d_sprite_animation.md

             _animation_player.stop()
 ```

+Note:
-.. note:: If updating both an animation and a separate property at once
+ If updating both an animation and a separate property at once
           (for example, a platformer may update the sprite's `h_flip`/`v_flip`
           properties when a character turns while starting a 'turning' animation),
           it's important to keep in mind that `play()` isn't applied instantly.